Entries from July 2008 ↓

-At first, don’t expect much.
-All she may give you is lists!
-But eventually she’ll begin to write more, especially if she finds the prompt particularly appealing.
+At first, don’t expect much; all she may give you is lists!
+But eventually she’ll begin to write more, especially when she finds the prompt particularly appealing.

 Turning the Tables

-Next, let your child choose a prompt for you on the next page so you can write back to her.
-Offering her the chance to ask you questions can give her the sense of fairness and control.
-Who knows what she’ll want to know!
+Next, let your child choose a prompt for you and write it on the next page so you can write back to her.
+Offering her the chance to ask you questions can give her a sense of fairness and control.
+Who knows what she’ll want to know?

 As your child’s confidence grows and she becomes more willing to write, you’ll start to get glimpses into who she is and how she thinks.
 Plus, you’ll have a treasure of recorded “conversations” between the two of you.